carlwoodhouse/Orchard.Cw.Disqus/README.md

 Orchard.Cw.Disqus
 =================

 This Orchard module enables you to integrate Disqus.
-Before publishing the module, don't forget to edit Views\Parts.Disqus.cshtml to change the disqus_shortname variable into your own Disqus handle.
+The latest version is compatible with Orchard 1.9.0+ only, older version should work with 1.7.1 - 1.82

+The new version allows you to set your disqus shortname in the admin settings, this is stored in infoset for performance reasons.

+enjoy!